vr-vipultiwari/ALL-about-apache-kafka/README.md

 Suppose thousands of machine pushing data into the kafka topic , this makes difficult for single kafka topic to handle this much of load .
 So we will take help of kafka topic partion to make the system scalable .

+Topic partioning is the factor that makes kafka as scalable.

 # KAFKA DON'T ALLOW MULTIPLE CONSUMER TO FETCH DATA SIMULTENOUSLY FROM SAME PARTITION